Counselling for Affairs in Melbourne

 Many come to individual counselling, because they cannot decide what to do about the affair, because they fear breaking up their family when they are faced with that reality.
-Many come to Counselling in Melbourne about an affair because they cannot handle what is going on and need resolution.
+Many come to counselling to recover from an affair because they cannot handle what is going on and need resolution.
 For those who have been betrayed, not addressing the affair creates more problems in the long run, such as remaining bitter and resentful by being unable to move on with the relationship after the affair.

 Mistrust, Jealousy and Infidelity

-As the specialist service offering counselling for infidelity in Melbourne, we know that having mistrust, jealousy, or suspicion can often cause one to become obsessive, such as going through a phone to look for evidence.
+As the specialist Counselling Service Melbourne offering counselling for infidelity , we know that having mistrust, jealousy, or suspicion can often cause one to become obsessive, such as going through a phone to look for evidence.
 In some instances, partners can look for things that are not even there, due to paranoia and insecurity.
 Many who have cheated themselves can project that their partner is cheating, by becoming anxious.

 Is your partner cheating or being unfaithful?